dub1t0/shido-validator/scripts/nodes-uptime/README.md

 ## Contributors

-- This project is currently maintained by [Your Name/Your Organization].
+- This project is currently maintained by ShidoFrance.
 - Contributions, bug reports, and enhancements are welcome.